smaddlsoft/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 Generate payslips
 -----------------

-Once the employees and their contracts are configured, payslips can be generated in the *Payroll* app.
+Once the employees, and their contracts, are configured, payslips can be generated in the *Payroll* app.

 Odoo provides **four** different salary structures under CAP57 regulation:

-#. :guilabel:`Employees Monthly Pay`: To process the monthly employee salary.
+#. :guilabel:`CAP57: Employees Monthly Pay`: to process the monthly employee salary.
-#. :guilabel:`Payment in Lieu of Notice`: To process final payment upon contract termination.
+#. :guilabel:`CAP57: Payment in Lieu of Notice`: to process final payment upon contract termination
+   using :abbr:`ADW (Average Daily Wage)`.
-#. :guilabel:`Long Service Payment`: Applicable to employees with more than five years of service
+#. :guilabel:`CAP57: Long Service Payment`: applicable to employees with more than five years of service
    upon contract termination.
-#. :guilabel:`Severance Payment`: Applicable to employees with more than two years of service upon
+#. :guilabel:`CAP57: Severance Payment`: applicable to employees with more than two years of service upon
    contract termination.

-Before running the payslips, the accounts used in the salary rule can be adjusted by navigating to :menuselection:`Payroll app --> Configurations --> Rules`.
+Before running the payslips, the accounts used in the salary rule can be adjusted by navigating to :menuselection:`Payroll app --> Configuration --> Rules`.

 .. image:: hong_kong/hk-salary-rules.png
+   :align: center
    :alt: Hong Kong Salary Rules

-Odoo can create pay runs in **two** ways: via :ref:`batch <hong_kong/batch_payslips>` or :ref:`individual <hong_kong/individual_payslips>` payslips.
+Odoo can create pay runs in two ways: via :ref:`batch <hong_kong/batch_payslips>` or :ref:`individual <hong_kong/individual_payslips>` payslips.

 .. _hong_kong/batch_payslips: